momentum-team-3/django--duplex/README.md

 # Rules for all projects

 * Your application should be styled.
 It should be usable and aesthetically neutral, at a minimum.
 You can use a library or you can write custom css, or both.
 It is up to you.
-* Your application should be able to run from scratch by downloading the repo, running `poetry install`, `poetry shell`, `python manage.py migrate`, and `python manage.py runserver`.
+* Your application should be able to run from scratch by downloading the repo, running `pipenv install`, `pipenv shell`, `python manage.py migrate`, and `python manage.py runserver`.
 If there are any other steps necessary, please put them in a README.md file.
 In other words, document this project like a professional would.

 ## Stretch goal for each project: trying new things